-If the face-down card has at least as many build counters as its build cost, you can deploy the unit or complete the Mission.
+If the face-down card has at least as many build counters as its build cost, you can deploy the unit, complete the Mission, or put the Location into its arena.
+(Note: If a Location is already in the arena into which you want to put a new Location, you may have to pay extra build points.
+See p.
+8).
 You start this by turning the card face up (to show that you have enough build counters on it).
 Then remove the build counters.
-When you deploy a unit, move it into the correct arena.
+When you deploy a unit, you may move it into its arena or leave it in your build zone.
 When you complete a Mission, do what it says and then discard the card.
+When you put a Location into its arena, you must move it to the arena that matches its subtype and color.

-Note: You don't ever have to deploy a unit or complete a Mission.
+Note: You don't ever have to deploy a unit, complete a Mission, or put a Location into its arena.
 You can leave it face down for as long as you want.